British-Columbia/Provincial-Court/Judgements/In re zli_c, 2022 MCR Rev. 16.md

 *Held:*

-- The Motion of No Confidence against Associate Judge zli_c was lawfully passed;
+- The Motion of No Confidence against Associate Chief Judge zli_c was lawfully passed;
 - The entire Council isn't included to determine the threshold of a supermajority concurrence by definition of the Vancouver City Charter.

 ---